Responsible Use

 Safe Storage

-If you have more than one ounce of marijuana in your home, it needs to be locked up.
-But it is best to keep any amount in a closed, locked container out of reach and out of sight of children and pets.
+If you have more than two ounces of marijuana in your home, it needs to be locked up.
+It is best to keep any amount in a closed, locked container out of reach and out of sight of children and pets.

 The way you store cannabis should change as children get older.
 Safe storage around young children may not stop a curious teenager who might want to try it.
 Take additional precautions as your kids grow older.

 Eating or drinking cannabis can make children and pets sick.
 If your kids or pets accidentally consume marijuana they may have problems walking or sitting up, feel sleepy, and even have difficulty breathing.
-If your child or pet ingests marijuana and/or the reaction seems serious, call the numbers below.
+If your child or pet ingests marijuana, call the numbers below.
+If they are experiencing serious reactions, call 911 or your local veterinary hospital immediately.

 Secondhand Smoke